kacperstyslo/kacperstyslo/README.md

 ### Hi there 👋
 - 💼 Current job position --> Chief IT specialist at Majster S.A
 - 📖 I’m currently learning --> Flask
-- ✨ I'm interested in --> ⌨️Programing, 🚴Cycling, ⛰️Mountain climbing
+- ✨ I'm interested in --> ⌨️Programing, 🚴Cycling, ⛰️Mountain climbing, ♟️ Chess playing

 ### Languages and Tools: